United Nations: Week 5

 Group members: Clara Chow, Andre Dinis, Shivangee Mishra, Diya Agrawal, Nicole Shu, Susilkumar Kumar, Drishti Takrani, Kai Lin, and Eric Zhang

-We started our last week working on the post-production for the video.
+We started our last week working on post-production for the video.
 Susil was the most confident video editor, so he took on a majority of that work.
 We all made sure he felt supported, and if he needed any help, we were there.

 The editing process involved many small cuts, selecting music, working with green screens, and deciding what to include or exclude.
 As my group was assisting the editing group, we worked to find music that felt futuristic but also democratic (Kumar, 2026).

-Depicted above is the process of designing our logo and the animation that is seen int he beginning of the final video.
+Depicted above is the process of designing our logo and the animation that is seen in the beginning of the final video.

 Stickers and merchandise of the Unity Games logo.
 The stickers were handed out during our presentation.
 This small item acted as a commercial element, contributing to the overall marketing strategy (Chow, 2026).